Have you seen our iPhone App? Do you have one? No? Really?

 Exactly how big a market is actually an important consideration.
-The global mobile uptake is huge, but that doesn’t really matter to you.
-How big is mobile in your market?
+The global uptake is huge, but that doesn’t really matter to you.
+How big is it in your market?

 Try this.
 Go to your analytics package and look up the Browsers/Operating System report.
 You probably don’t delve in there too often and you might be a little scared by what you find when you start adding up the number of visits from Mobile devices.